clinical Consultation

 Fees: $250/hour

-* For those enrolled in Certification Program, consultation & business coaching are $200/hour.
+* For those enrolled in Certification Program, consultation is $200/hour.

 Clinical Consultation in Trauma Informed Relationship Counseling (or Coaching)